Speed of Sound

 EL Madesen, BS Garra, JA Zagzebski, T Wilson, N Hangiandreou, D Tradup, M Ziskin, ZF Lu.
 “AIUM Quality Assurance Manual for Gray Scale Ultrasound Scanners” American Institute of Ultrasound in Medicine.
 2014.

 Each CIRS ultrasound quality assurance phantom comes with a detailed user guide and a certificate of compliance.

 All CIRS ultrasound QA phantoms are inspected and certified at the end of manufacturing and are shipped with a Certificate of Compliance.
 The acoustic properties of ATS urethane and Zerdine hydrogel are very stable over time.
 Calibration or reinspection frequency is generally at the discretion of the user’s QA program protocols.
 CIRS offers the following recommendations based on the phantom material.

 ATS Phantoms do not require weighing as urethane phantom do not desiccate over time.
-ATS urethane is stable and does not require re-inspection during the warranty period (of 10 years) for gel stability.
+ATS urethane is stable and does not require re-inspection during the warranty period for gel stability.
 Inspection may be warranted for unusual wear.

 CIRS provides reinspection for customers that do not wish to perform this assessment of phantom stability themselves or are concerned that the phantom may have been damaged.
 This re-inspection process consists of four steps:

 – Careful visual inspection of phantom housing, scanning surface and accessories for signs of damage

 – Weigh the phantom to quantify any desiccation (if applicable)